 “I hope that Instagram starts targeting the right accounts,” says Foley, perhaps a little optimistically.
 “Not marginalised groups of people trying to open up healthy dialogues about sex/body positivity, but people who are creating accounts posting hate speech, abusive material and damaging content for younger audiences.”

 WE NEED YOUR HELP!
 The BRICKS account often gets shadowbanned on Instagram due to our female-focused content, as has our Editor-in-Chief Tori West.
-For all the latest BRICKS content and to keep up with our events and issue launches, make sure to follow both accounts on Instagram and turn post notifications.
+For all the latest BRICKS content and to keep up with our events and issue launches, make sure to follow both accounts on Instagram and turn post notifications on.